woahbase/website/docs/images/alpine-mysql.md

 * Initialization and bootstrapping tasks are **only** run if the default `mysql` table does not exist, i.e. on the **first run**.
-  Once the database is initialized, the environment vars have not effect.
+  Once the database is initialized, the environment vars have no effect.

 ---